interactua-con-el-api-de-ewelink-desde-net-con-ewelinknet

 All of them derive from the base class ‘Device’.

-Each class has its own methods to perform the actions allowed by the type of device.
+Each class has its own methods to perform the actions allowed by the device type.
 Each class provides there own methods to perform actions or retrieve measurement.

 For example, ‘ThermostatDevice’ provides,